Don’t get left in the cold. Here are some ways to get your heating, ventilation and air conditioning system in top shape for winter.

 You haven’t checked your HVAC system in a while

 Just like a car, your HVAC system is a complicated machine that requires regular servicing.
 To help keep it running at optimal levels, have a preventive HVAC maintenance check done every year.

-It’s old and keeps breaking down
+Your HVAC unit is old and keeps breaking down

 Most HVAC systems last about 10 to 14 years if they are serviced regularly.
 If yours is nearing retirement and has required more than one major repair in the last two years, it may be time for an upgrade.

 When you do want to schedule a heating and cooling repair or maintenance check-up, Sears Home Services can help.
 The reviews speak for themselves: About 80% of customers surveyed gave us a top rating of being completely satisfied.
 Call 1-888-565-4048 to schedule an appointment.